 Let’s assume you have your cutting planted and growing.
 The next step is to decide on your design.
 We will not get too deep into the history of bonsai designs – and there are many – but will simply outline a few of the more popular ones.

-Formal Upright bonsai are grown as a standard tree and carefully trimmed to present a tidy appearance, whereas Informal Upright is where the tree is left to grow in a wilder fashion.
+Formal Upright bonsai are grown as standard trees and carefully trimmed to present a tidy appearance, whereas Informal Upright is where the tree is left to grow in a wilder fashion.

 Cascade bonsai are modeled on trees that grow out over the water.
-Forest-style is where there is more than one tree grown together.
+Forest-style is where more than one tree is grown together.

 For beginners, we would recommend choosing one of the upright styles as they are easier to learn with and also suit the growth of the olive tree.

 Now, there is an important point to consider: are you growing your olive tree in the house or in a warmer location such as a greenhouse?
 The cutting you planted – or seedling if you started entirely from scratch – will need planting into its shallow tray when it is a good size.
 But for those not grown under heat, there is an important consideration.

 What Time of Year Should I Repot my Bonsai Olive?